How to prepare for surgery

 On the surgical ward, the attending surgeon or his/her designee will visit you every day to discuss with you how your recovery is progressing.
 During these visits new decisions and changes in treatment can be made.

-Please note that after surgery, depending on the diagnosis, you may have several tubes connected, on a temporary basis:
+Please note that after surgery, depending on the diagnosis, you may have several tubes temporarily connected:

 • Infusions for administering fluids and medicines